DoosanJung/STZR/interview_question.md

 2. Drop the rows with 'tid' which do not have a meaningful value.
 This tid looks very different from others.
 I bet you can tell once you find one

-    - You'll only need ['uid','tid','tBuf','tIBuf','tLBuf','tPld','tVH','type','mplyevnt'] columns from now on.
+    - You'll only need `['uid','tid','tBuf','tIBuf','tLBuf','tPld','tVH','type','mplyevnt']` columns from now on.
 Please note that columns related to *time* are continuous variables, while others are categorical variables

-    - __Hint :__ 'tid' looks like this: 08e784c7-ecc5-4012-8674-0847dfdef2d1.
+    - __Hint :__ 'tid' looks like this: `08e784c7-ecc5-4012-8674-0847dfdef2d1`.
 For some reason, there is a tid with very different value

     - __IMPORTANT :__ Same 'tid's should have same 'uid'.
 Find the 'tid' with different 'uid'.
 One way to do this is using `pandas.DataFrame.groupby`.